 The symposium offers varied Workshops on topics important to children's grief issues, program development, non-profit administration, activities, fundraising and grief support models, to name a few.

-In addition to the two and a half days of workshops, registration includes lunch on Thursday and Friday AND a ticket to the "New York Life Welcome Reception" on Thursday night.
+In addition to the two and a half days of workshops, registration includes breaks and a ticket to the "New York Life Welcome Reception".

 Cancellation Refund Policy: